veldrane/linux-syscall-analyzer/README.md

 ### Limitation and BUGS ###

-- elkpump doesnt support strace output from attaching pid.
+- elkpump doesn't support strace output from attaching pid.
 Supported is just running application for the beginning to the end.
 Tool probably does own job, but was not tested under this circumstances
-- elkpump doesnt support https connection with elasticsearch server
+- elkpump doesn't support https connection with elasticsearch server
-- elkpump doesnt check duplication sessionid so it's a little chance that two same sessionid can be generated
+- elkpump doesn't check duplication sessionid so it's a little chance that two same sessionid can be generated
-- elkpump doesnt support the message fd creation (ehm systemd :))
+- elkpump doesn't support the message fd creation (ehm systemd :))
 - csv is not supported yet (plan for the near future version)
 - some syscalls variation is not probably supported (for example read, pread, read64 etc - these are supported but there is a huge list of them.
 Adding similar syscalls is not rocket science - please check sparser.py and argregex array)